hazxel/sisyphus/C++/basics/class.md

 operator SOME_TYPE() const; // no arguments
 ```

-Conversion functions can be called implicitly.
+Conversion functions can be called implicitly if without specifier `explicit`.
 May lead to ambiguity sometimes if the receiver class also has a conversioin constructor.